Malcohol/mzm-designer/README.md

 ## INTRODUCTION

 The software is a suite of tools for solving and designing MazezaM puzzles.
-I wrote this around 2010 to create the help create most of the extra levels I shipped with [1k MazezaM](https://github.com/Malcohol/1kMazezaM).
+I wrote this around 2010 to help create the extra levels I shipped with [1k MazezaM](https://github.com/Malcohol/1kMazezaM).

 I'm still very proud of the original 10 levels I shipped with [the original MazezaM](https://github.com/Malcohol/ZXMazezaM) back in 2002.